coderbri/Java-June2023/Wk3-Java_Spring/Lecture-Code/D7-Spring_Intro/README.md

     <img src="./imgs/spring-package-manager.png" alt="Spring Package Manager" width="450px" height="auto">
     </div>

 ## Configuring Files

-1. **Now we can start by creating our controller by accessing the directory labeled `src/main/java`, and create a package called `controllers`.
+6. **Now we can start by creating our controller by accessing the directory labeled `src/main/java`, and create a package called `controllers`.
 However, the naming convention is now as follows:**
    - This is known as reverse domain naming.
 This is the standard to avoid conflicting naming conventions.
 It should also be all lowercase.
    <div align="center">
     <img src="./imgs/package-naming-convention-controllers.png" alt="Package Naming Convention Controllers" width="450px" height="auto">
     </div>

-6. **Create controller class as usual within the controllers package.**
+7. **Create controller class as usual within the controllers package.**

-## Setting up the Controller.
+## Setting up the Controller

-1. Add the **`@RestController`** annotation on top of the class name.
+8. Add the **`@RestController`** annotation on top of the class name.
 Import it with shortcut Command ⌘ + Shift ⇧ + O:
     ```java
     import org.springframework.web.bind.annotation.RestController;